matwerber1/aws-alexa-smart-home-demo/README.md

         6. Add **phone** and **openid** as values to the **Scope** section of the Alexa Configuration.
 Note - spelling and case must exactly match.
         7. Leave **Domain List** and **Default Access Token Expiration Time** blank.
         8. Click Save:

+## Optional - Hardware Setup

+TODO: Document process for building the ESP32 mock thermostat and linking it to your AWS backend via AWS IoT Core.

 ## Test your skill